hyperledger-archives/grid-rfcs/0000-catalog.md

 [summary]: #summary

 This RFC proposes a generic implementation for a Hyperledger Grid *Catalog*.
-The implementation of *Catalog* will materialize as an assortment of grid products that can be shared with one or more organizations, as well as implementation of catalog related functions.
-The Catalog on grid will contain 5 fields.
+The implementation of *Catalog* will materialize as a reference based ID shared bewtween instances of of grid products.
+That catalog ID can be used to share a grouping of products with that can be shared with one or more organizations.
+As well as assist in programmatic operations performed on a Catalog.
+The Grid Catalog will contain 5 fields.
 A **catalog_id**, a **catalog_owner**, an **expiry_date**, a **Name** for the catalog, and a repeated field of PropertyValues for custom fields.

 In addition an example "catalog_product" is included as a way to demonstrate schema enforcement of additional product properties.
 Any grid product added to a